Comparing Gooseneck and 5th Wheel Trailers

 Which hitch to go for?

 In addition, you most likely won’t find an RV with a gooseneck hitch.
-RVs are for recreation, as evidenced by their name, so there isn’t really a reason to use a gooseneck hitch on them.
+RVs are for recreation, as evidenced by their name, so there isn’t a reason to use a gooseneck hitch on them.